Fulbright Scholar Amar Latif Qazi from Pakistan Shares Their Journey of Securing a Fully Funded Master's at the Vanderbilt University, United States

 The Journey

 Hello!
 My name is Amar Latif Qazi.
-I completed my Bachelors in Social Sciences from the Institute of Business Administration (IBA) in 2017, and then worked in the non-profit sector for five years, focusing on disability inclusion, data analysis, and monitoring & evaluation.
+I completed my Bachelor’s in Social Sciences from the Institute of Business Administration (IBA) in 2017, and then worked in the non-profit sector for five years, focusing on disability inclusion, data analysis, and monitoring & evaluation.

-Over time, I felt the growing realization that our work in NGO sector was tackling structural problems with band-aid solutions.
-I wanted to understand how communities we could empower communities to build power and resolve inequities, rather than just coping with them through non-profits.
+Over time, I had a growing realization that our work in NGO sector was tackling structural problems with band-aid solutions.
+I wanted to understand how we could empower communities to build power and resolve inequities, rather than just coping with them through non-profits.
 That led me to apply for scholarships to pursue higher education, and I was placed by Fulbright to study Master of Education in Community Development and Action at Vanderbilt University.
 The program was a perfect blend of development theory, community organizing, and action research, which is exactly what I needed.

 Fulbright Scholarship Details